 Phi 225.
 Classical Greek Philosophy.
 An overview of Western philosophy from the presocratics through the Hellenistic era.
 Focus on close reading of major texts.
+Satisfies the S ACE.

 Phi 226.
 Medieval Philosophy.
 A survey of Western philosophy from St. Augustine to Nicholas of Cusa.
 Focus on the development of Christian philosophy.
 Identical to Cla 226.